Potatoritos/funny-mobs/README.md

 # Funny Mobs

-Adds custom mobs, bosses, and combat items to Minecraft (1.21).
+A collection of custom mobs, bosses, and combat items for Minecraft 1.21.

 # Items

 <details>
-<summary>Parry</summary>
+<summary>Parry (Mk.1/Mk.2)</summary>
 <br>
 Right clicking while in the main or off hand starts a parry.

-In this state, all damage (with the exception of True Damage) is nullified.
+In this state, all damage (with the exception of True Damage) and knockback is nullified.

 The parry lasts for 0.5s.
 Getting hit within this time ends the parry and grants the user:
 - Strength III for 2s